Yorko/yorko.github.io/_posts/2022-11-11-detecting-generated-content.md

 ---
 layout: article
-title: "How I helped organizing the COLING track on the detection of generated scientific content"
+title: "How I helped organize the COLING track on the detection of generated scientific content"
 image:
   teaser: 20221111-detecting-generated-content/teaser.png
 ---

-Apparently, GPT-3 and other language models are so advanced now that generated content, sometimes non-sensical, is bypassing the peer-review process and is being published by Elsevier, Springer Nature and other publishers.
+Apparently, GPT-3 and other language models are so advanced now that generated content, sometimes non-sensical, is bypassing the peer-review process and is being published by Elsevier, Springer Nature, and other publishers.
 Is there anything that we can do to protect the sanity of scientific content?
 In this post, I share my experience creating an academic competition (hosted as a COLING workshop Shared Task) and reflect on the immense complexity of the challenge at hand.

 ## Mathgen and SCIgen